explore

 If I were to ever build myself a tiny home I would probably design it after the Getaway Houses!
 I honestly did not want to leave.

 The “Portland” location of Getaway House is actually across the state line in Washington.
-Spread out across 80 acres, this small collection of soft-contemporary cabins offer all the comforts of home with nary a soul in sight.
-I can’t say enough about those glorious picture windows in the bedrooms.
-There’s nothing like waking up to a panoramic view of the forest.
+Spread out across 80 acres, this small collection of soft-contemporary cabins offers all the comforts of home with nary a soul in sight.

 I thought you might like to know. . .